Parent & Student Information

 Operated by H&H, the Atrium Cafe (canteen) at Werribee Secondary College provides fresh hot and cold meals daily, along with seasonal and daily specials.

-The Atrium Cafe accept cash or card payments for all purchases over the counter (but cannot accept payments from mobile phones as phones are not permitted at school).
+The Atrium Cafe accepts cash or card payments for all purchases over the counter (but no payments via mobile phones which are not permitted at school).

 Compass is our school information and communication platform.
 All parents and students receive a Compass login prior to commencement.